 Within Our Profession

 - Pipeline.
 In order to staff our own firm with diverse employees, we need a diverse candidate pool.
-To this end, we have several campus recruiting early ID programs, scholarships, and internship programs, such as our Ignite Scholarships, Liftoff webinar, and GPS internships.
+To this end, we have several campus recruiting early ID programs, scholarships, and internship programs, such as our Ignite Scholarships and GPS internships.

 - Partnerships.
 We support the PhD Project, the mission of which is to increase diversity in business school faculty.
 We also actively work with diversity organizations such as the National Association of Black Accountants, Inc. (NABA), Association of Latino Professionals For America (ALPFA), and Ascend to connect with students and professionals interested in a professional services career.